 Again, the only time an APU instead of a GPU can make sense is if you only have low gaming requirements or if you are not a gamer in the first place.
 That way, going for a CPU with an iGPU can significantly reduce the overall cost of your PC.

-Also Read: Does Your PC Need a Graphics Card If Its NOT for Gaming?
+Also Read: Does Your PC Need a Graphics Card If It’s NOT for Gaming?

-But does the cost cut really matter?
+But does the cost cut matter?

-Cost Efficiency.
-Are APUs Worth it?
+Cost Efficiency – Are APUs Worth it?

 Another critical factor is the cost efficiency of the iGPUs (APUs).
 With the GPU left out, the overall system can cost much less.